Constraints Pane

 Select the Markerset so the Constraints pane displays only its marker constraints.
 Alternately, click the button to deselect Lock Selection to Asset, and select the Markerset from the dropdown list.

 The pasted labels will display at the bottom of the list.
-Click the Mouse Control button in the 3D Viewport or use the D hotkey to open the Quick Label tool to quickly assign the copied labels to the correct markers.
+Click the Mouse Control button in the 3D Viewport or use the D hotkey to open the tool to quickly assign the copied labels to the correct markers.

 By default, constraints use the color selected in the asset properties, as indicated by the rainbow color icon.